jbrowneuk/portfolio/README.md

 ## Get up and running
 Composer is used to set up dependencies.
 Use `composer install`.

+A database setup SQL file is provided in `setup/database.sql`.
+This will create the required tables to get going.

 ## Run unit tests
 `./vendor/bin/pest`